piql/unboxing/README.md

 pixel.
 The image should be read with ~2.7x oversampling compared to the original source resolution.

-The library is released under GPLv3 licence for research and private use, for any kind of commercial licensing or use, please contact Piql AS.
+The library is released under GPLv3 licence.
+If you want a closed source commercial licence, please contact Piql AS.

 ## Table of Contents